sajal/sajalblog/content/post/fun-with-mptcp.md

 Over the last few months I've been playing with [MultiPath TCP](http://multipath-tcp.org/) and in this post I will show how I use it to leverage my humble [True ADSL](http://trueonline.truecorp.co.th/) line at home.

 For performance and security reasons, I tunnel all my traffic thru a VPN.
 This is not necessarily to circumvent censorship, but to circumvent the [evil transparent proxies](http://www.sajalkayan.com/4-reasons-why-i-love-my-isp.html) my ISP puts in middle.
-The total bandwidth available is xxxx kbps down / xxx kbps up.
+The total bandwidth available is 10,600 kbps down / 1,200 kbps up.

-TODO: Image

 Introduction to MultiPath TCP
 -----------------------------